 - Vaseline or other mold release material

-- 1/2 cup citric acid (I bought mine from Amazon here)
+- Citric acid (I bought mine from Amazon here)

 - Lavender essential oil (or another scent) (see this post on how to buy these oils)

 How to Make a Mold for a Bath Bomb

 ComposiMold is new to me but it is absolutely perfect for this project.
 You melt it in the microwave, insert the item to be molded, then allow it to cool.
 Composimold takes the shape of whatever you have added and it can be used just like a mold.
 The best part about this product is it is re-usable!
 Just melt it back down and create another mold.
 This product is perfect for someone like me who only wants to use a mold once or twice and then move onto another project.

 First, I started by melting the product in the microwave.
 Then, I applied Vaseline to my jar as a mold release agent then added the jar to the product.
 If you happen to have some popsicle sticks and hot glue, then you can make a rig to hold the jar into place while the product cooled.
 The most difficult part about this mason jar mold was unmolding the jar from the product as shown below.
 Please remember to follow all instructions on the packaging of the ComposiMold for the best results.

 How to Make Your Mason Jar Bath Bomb

 You can watch me make these bath bombs in the video below.
 The 1/2 cup of each of the ingredients was just about perfect for three bath bombs.

 MIX DRY INGREDIENTS: First, mix the Epsom salt, citric acid, corn starch, and baking soda together.